Immiscible Rayleigh-Taylor turbulence using mesoscopic lattice Boltzmann algorithms: Conclusion

-We thank Francesca Pelusi, from the University of Rome Tor Vergata, for the useful discussions on technical details of the implementation of the Shan-Chen multicomponent method.
+We thank Francesca Pelusi, from the University of Rome Tor Vergata, for the useful discussions on the technical details of the implementation of the Shan-Chen multicomponent method.
 We also thank Sergio Pilotto and Daniel Lins de Albuquerque for their help in some aspects of the parallel implementation of the lattice Boltzmann method on GPUs.
-HT and AAM acknowledge the support from the ERC-ADG NewTURB project during their visits to the University of Rome -- Tor Vergata.
-AAM is supported by CNPq grants 303047/2018-6, 406431/2018-3.
+H.T. and A.A.M. acknowledge the support from the ERC-ADG NewTURB project during their visits to the University of Rome -- Tor Vergata.
+AAM is supported by CNPq Grants No. 303047/2018-6 and No. 406431/2018-3.
+This project has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No 882340).